thomassuedbroecker/iot-automotive-starter-server-and-ios-application/README.md

 # IBM IoT for Automotive - Mobility Starter Application server

+The IBM IoT for Automotive - Mobility Starter Application is a demo app that uses:

+1. **Watson IoT Platform**
+2. **Context Mapping**
+3. **Driver Behavior**
-The IBM IoT for Automotive - Mobility Starter Application is a demo app that uses the **Watson IoT Platform**, **Context Mapping**, **Driver Behavior**, and other services on **IBM Bluemix** to help you to quickly build a smart car sharing automotive solution.
+4. other services on **IBM Bluemix** to help you to quickly build a smart car sharing automotive solution.

 ## Overview

 The starter app provides a mobile app for customers to quickly find and hire a car without human intervention from a car-hire company.
 The server component provides features that can help car hire companies manage a pool of cars and to get insights into customer usage and requirements that can also help to attract and retain customers.

 ## Server component

 The server component provides the back-end car sharing and system monitoring services.
 Car-hire companies can use the server component features to do the following car-hire operations tasks:

-- Monitor the location of all cars in the hire pool on a GIS map
+- Monitor the location of all cars in the hire pool on a [Geographic Information System (GIS) map](https://en.wikipedia.org/wiki/Geographic_information_system)
 - View detailed information about each vehicle and its current status
 - View and manage customer information
 - Evaluate and score customer driving behavior

 ### Mobile app

 Customers who want to hire a car can use the Mobility Starter Application mobile app to search for available cars that are nearby, reserve a car, unlock the car, and then start driving the car.
 While you drive the car, the service tracks your location and also records your driving behavior.
 When you reach your driving destination, you can view information about each trip that you took in the car and you can also view your driving behavior score.
 You can also see how this new type of service generates vehicle data that helps automotive companies attract and retain customers.